-Brownfield Sites Credit. -- Mississippi Code of 1972 (Supp.), Section 27-7-22.16.
+Brownfield Sites Credit - Mississippi Code of 1972 (Supp.), § 27-7-22.16.

 This is an income tax credit to provide incentives for the cleanup and redevelopment of brownfield sites in the state.
-An income tax credit is allowed for any party that conducts remediation at a brownfield agreement site and incurs remediation costs for activities under Section 49-35-1 through 49-35-25.
+An income tax credit is allowed for any party that conducts remediation at a brownfield agreement site and incurs remediation costs for activities under § 49-35-1 through 49-35-25.
 The tax credit is equal to 25% of the remediation costs at the site.
 The annual credit cannot exceed the lesser of \$40,000 or the amount of the income tax due.
 Any unused credit may be carried forward to succeeding tax years with the maximum total credit of \$150,000.

-Export Charges Credit. -- Mississippi Code of 1972 (Supp.), Section 27-7-22.7.
+Export Charges Credit - Mississippi Code of 1972 (Supp.), § 27-7-22.7.

 This is an income tax credit that allows taxpayers that utilize the port facilities at state, county, and municipal ports an income tax credit equal to the total export cargo charges paid by the taxpayer for: (a) receiving in the port; (b) handling to a vessel; (c) wharfage.
 The credit provided shall not exceed 50% of the amount of tax imposed upon the taxpayer for the taxable year reduced by the sum of all other credits.
-Any unused portion of the credit may be carried forward for the succeeding 5 years.
-The maximum cumulative credit that may be claimed by a taxpayer pursuant to this act beginning January 1, 1994 and ending December 31, 2005 is limited to \$1,200,000.
-To obtain the credit a taxpayer must provide to the State Tax Commission a statement from the governing authority of the port certifying the amount of charges paid by the taxpayer for which a credit is claimed and any other information required by the State Tax Commission.
+Any unused portion of the credit may be carried forward for the succeeding five (5) years.
+The maximum cumulative credit that may be claimed by a taxpayer beginning January 1, 1994 and ending December 31, 2005 is limited to \$1,200,000.
+To obtain the credit a taxpayer must provide to the Department of Revenue a statement from the governing authority of the port certifying the amount of charges paid by the taxpayer for which a credit is claimed and any other information required by the Department of Revenue.
+The repeal date is July 1, 2016.